M3canixx/Project-JS-Image/README.md

 The algorithm creates folders, renames your jpg files, and moves it to the right folder.

-It will also display some informations such as : the original size of the image as well as the size of the detection box.
+It will also display some informations such as : the original size of the image as well as the size of the detection box in a JSON file.